sastrand/hash_lab/README.md

    * track the unique hashes you create and record the number of collisions
    * adjust the modulo value and see if you can change the collision rate

-No matter what, this set of UUIDs will have collisions with this algorithm.
-Expand on the algorithm in some way to reduce the collision rate.
-In particular, consider how UUIDs that are anagrams of one another would hash.
+The sets of UUIDs in this repo are not entirely random.
+There will be hash value collisions with the algorithm implemented exactly as above.
+Modify and expand on the algorithm to reduce this collision rate.
+In particular, consider how values that are anagrams of one another would hash.

 Then compare the results with those of Python's built-in `hash()` function.